Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## addFontFromFile() {: #infinity.ui.addFontFromFile_function .doc-function}

 Adds a new font from a file to the UI and returns a unique ID associated with the loaded font.
+Returns an identifier that can be used to reference the added font

 Signature:
 ```